tomargentin0901/tomargentin0901/README.md

 ### LucilleJams

 [**LucilleJams**](https://github.com/tomargentin0901/LucilleJams) is a music recommendation system designed to deliver a highly personalized music experience.
-I took full responsibility for every aspect of the project, including:

 > **Key Features**
 > - **Personalized Recommendations:** Suggests music that resonates with user preferences, ensuring a customized listening experience.
 > - **Taste Visualization:** Maps users' musical interests in a 2D space, allowing them to explore and understand their tastes within a broader musical landscape.